AdamJosephMather/CodeWizard/README.md

 ## Syntax Highlighting

 Version 8.5.0 now utilizes tree-sitter with incremental updates to highlight your code.
 You can now customize the colors CodeWizard will use to highlight your code under View->Set Syntax Colors.
 Furthermore, it all comes preinstalled and at no cost to performance.
 Note: Plaintext documents do not receive syntax highlighting.
+By far the best part is getting to have CodeWizard select colors from an image to use as the syntax highlighting colors.
+Again under the same menu.

 ## Other